sdcampbell/scope-resolver/README.md

-# scope-resolver
+# Purpose

-Expands a pentest scope by taking an input list which includes IP addresses and parses DNS and TLS SAN hostnames and merges the results with the original scope list.
+Scope-resolver expands a pentest scope by taking an input list which includes IP addresses and parses DNS and TLS SAN hostnames and merges the results with the original scope list.

 Why?
 Because you need a list of vhosts, hostnames, and subdomains to properly enumerate web applications running behind a load balancer/proxy on an IP address.